 As teams and organizations begin to transition to working online, the need for well designed and effectively facilitated meetings and workshops rises.
 Unstructured or poorly run virtual meetings can lead to wasted time and frustrated teams.

 In this post, we’ll explain what remote facilitation is, why it’s useful, and guide you through the process of designing and running great online workshops and remote meetings.

-- Why might we need to run online workshops?
+- Why might we need to run virtual workshops?

 - What might I facilitate remotely?

-- Benefits of remote workshops and online meetings
+- Benefits of virtual workshops and online meetings

-- What are the challenges of running a remote workshop?
+- What are the challenges of running a virtual workshop?

 - How to design a virtual workshop